What is predictive maintenance?

 Monitoring asset conditions and leveraging predictive maintenance technologies

 Predictive maintenance is made possible through cyber-physical systems that help to integrate machines and enterprise assets into an intelligent IoT network.
-It starts by identifying the asset conditions that need to be monitored, then fitting sensors and establishing an IoT network, and, finally, gathering and analyzing data from that network to deliver actionable findings and insights.
+It starts by identifying the asset conditions that need to be monitored, then fitting sensors and establishing an IoT network, and, finally, gathering and analysing data from that network to deliver actionable findings and insights.
 Identifying these conditions to be monitored is the first crucial step toward transforming a business’s enterprise asset management through predictive maintenance.

 Initially, managers must establish the conditions that need to be monitored for each machine.
 That analysis may be visual, auditory, thermal, or – most typically – a combination of those criteria and more.
 The technological step at this point consists of determining the correct sensors and monitoring tools to be fitted: